-Simone Basani is an artist and a performer.
-His research focuses on remembrance processes, historical forgetting and representation of mourning.
+Simone Basani (IT/BE) is a performer, curator and art producer.
+His research focuses on participatory strategies, remembrance processes and historical forgetting.
 By developing his personal research approach to such topics, he aims to challenge the functioning of heteronormative and colonial gaze, especially the European one.
 Collective performances and participatory constructions of physical sites for critical thinking are the main outputs of his practice.
 They have been presented both in museum spaces and theatres: Fortuny Museum - Venice, Łaznia CCA - Gdansk, Teatrino di Palazzo Grassi - Venice, Villa Empain - Brussels, Vooruit - Gent and others.

 SIMONE BASANI and ALICE CIRESOLA work together as an artist-curator duo since 2016, developing participatory projects, collective performances and educational devices for communities and cultural institutions.
 Together they research on the boundaries between public and museum spaces, particularly focusing on the role of marginal voices in collective processes of remembrance and forgetting.